-Blueberry crumble bars stacked up with blueberries on top
+Stack of blueberry crumble bars with blueberries on top.

-• These bars include a sweet, juicy blueberry filling with the freshness of lemon juice and zest, and a hearty, golden brown oatmeal crumble.
+• These blueberry crumble bars include a sweet, juicy blueberry filling with fresh lemon juice and zest paired with a hearty buttery oat crumble.

-• This recipe is everything you love about fruit crisp in a handy, portable dessert that’s perfect for picnics, BBQs and more.
+• The bars are everything you love about fruit crisp in a portable dessert that’s perfect for picnics, BBQs, potlucks and summer gatherings.

 Recipe ingredients

 • Blueberries.
-Fresh or frozen may be used.
-If using frozen, thaw slightly and blot dry with paper towels.
+Fresh blueberries work best for the juiciest filling, but frozen blueberries may also be used.
+If using frozen berries, thaw slightly and blot excess moisture with paper towels to prevent the bars from becoming watery.

 How to make this recipe